 - MU’s medical school received its largest grant ever in 2012.
 The $13.3 million federal award is helping MU combine advanced electronic health records technology with education for patients and providers in an effort to transform the nation’s health care system.

 - The Wallace H. Coulter Foundation and MU have a $5 million grant partnership that began in 2011 to support translational research projects between biomedical engineers and clinicians.
-MU is one of only 15 institutions in the country selected to establish a Coulter Translational Partnership Program.
+MU is one of only 15 institutions in the country selected to establish a Coulter Biomedical Accelerator Partnership Program.

 The MU School of Medicine at a Glance

 Total Employees: 2,098

 - Faculty: 739